atanasov-deyan/S3-file-browser/README.md

 # S3 bucket browser
-A simple implementation of an explorer of an S3 bucket.
+A simple implementation of an AWS S3 bucker file explorer.
 It supports Create, Read and Delete operations as well as browsing the bucket as a filesystem.

 ## Installation
 use your package manager of choice, e.g. npm: